kev-a-dev/MooTube/README.md

 # MooTube (in progress)

-Built with YouTube's API, MooTube is a simplified version of YouTube with video searching, viewing, and comments.
-Also cow themed.
+YouTube application I built by fetching date from YouTube's API.
+MooTube is a simplified version of YouTube with video searching, suggested videos, video playing, and readable comments.
+It is also cow themed.

 Link: https://kev-a-dev.github.io/MooTube/